 After 1571 a triangular-shaped gallows was erected which reached approximately six metres.
 The triangular-shape reflected the need to hang more than a single person.
 Each beam could accommodate eight people at once, so that twenty-four could swing together in one go.
 As many as twelve hanging days would occur each year.

-The gallows stood at Tyburn until 1759, when the official place of execution for felons was moved to Newgate Prison.
-The removal of the gallows did not please the people of London at all, as they had always considered it ‘quite an outing’ to see a ‘good hanging’!
+The original gallows stood at Tyburn until 1759, when they were replaced with moving gallows, and the official place of execution for felons was moved to Newgate Prison.
+This did not please the people of London at all, as they had always considered it ‘quite an outing’ to see a ‘good hanging’!

 When Jack Sheppard, a highwayman, was hanged there, it was said that the event attracted an audience of 200,000 people.